pingcap/docs-cn/tidb-lightning/deploy-tidb-lightning.md

 ## Hardware requirements

-`tidb-lightning` and `tikv-importer` are both resource-intensive programs.
-It is recommended to deploy them into two separate machines.
+`tidb-lightning` is a resource-intensive program.
+It is recommended to deploy it as follows.

-To achieve the best performance, it is recommended to use the following hardware configuration:

-- `tidb-lightning`:

 - 32+ logical cores CPU
+- 20GB+ memory
 - An SSD large enough to store the entire data source, preferring higher read speed
-    - 10 Gigabit network card (capable of transferring at ≥300 MB/s)
+- 10 Gigabit network card (capable of transferring at ≥1 GB/s)
 - `tidb-lightning` fully consumes all CPU cores when running, and deploying on a dedicated machine is highly recommended.
 If not possible, `tidb-lightning` could be deployed together with other components like `tidb-server`, and the CPU usage could be limited via the `region-concurrency` setting.

-- `tikv-importer`:

-    - 32+ logical cores CPU
-    - 40 GB+ memory
-    - 1 TB+ SSD, preferring higher IOPS (≥ 8000 is recommended)
-        * The disk should be larger than the total size of the top N tables, where N = max(index-concurrency, table-concurrency).
-    - 10 Gigabit network card (capable of transferring at ≥300 MB/s)
-    - `tikv-importer` fully consumes all CPU, disk I/O and network bandwidth when running, and deploying on a dedicated machine is strongly recommended.

-If you have sufficient machines, you can deploy multiple Lightning/Importer servers, with each working on a distinct set of tables, to import the data in parallel.

 > **Note:**
 >
 > - `tidb-lightning` is a CPU intensive program.
 In an environment with mixed components, the resources allocated to `tidb-lightning` must be limited.
 Otherwise, other components might not be able to run.
 It is recommended to set the `region-concurrency` to 75% of CPU logical cores.
 For instance, if the CPU has 32 logical cores, you can set the `region-concurrency` to 24.
->
-> - `tikv-importer` stores intermediate data on the RAM to speed up the import process.
-The typical memory usage can be calculated by using **(`max-open-engines` × `write-buffer-size` × 2) + (`num-import-jobs` × `region-split-size` × 2)**.
-If the speed of writing to disk is slow, the memory usage could be even higher due to buffering.

 Additionally, the target TiKV cluster should have enough space to absorb the new data.
 Besides [the standard requirements](/hardware-and-software-requirements.md), the total free space of the target TiKV cluster should be larger than **Size of data source × [Number of replicas](/faq/deploy-and-maintain-faq.md#is-the-number-of-replicas-in-each-region-configurable-if-yes-how-to-configure-it) × 2**.